talis/babel-node-client/README.md

 ## Release History

+0.3.1 - Fixes
+  * Now correctly validates hasTarget property when creating annotations. hasTarget can be a single object or an array of objects.
+  * createAnnotations now takes an optional third parameter called 'options'.
+You can use this to set X-Ingest-Synchronously header.
+If you leave this out of the call, it assumes the third parameter is the callback.

+0.3.0 - Added support for querying multiple feeds at once

 0.2.0 - Added ability to create annotations

 0.1.0 - Added the ability to request a target feed and annotations